gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   agent_auto_update: true|false
   # agent_update_hour sets the hour in UTC at which clients should update their agents.
   agent_update_hour: 0-23
-  # agent_update_now overrides agent_update_hour and sets agent update time to the current time.
+  # agent_update_now overrides agent_update_hour and serves the new version immediately.
   # This is useful for rolling out critical security updates and bug fixes.
   agent_update_now: on|off
   # agent_update_jitter_seconds sets a duration in which the upgrade will occur after the hour.
-  # The agent upgrader will pick a random time within this duration in which to upgrade.
+  # The agent upgrader will pick a random time within this duration to wait to upgrade.
   agent_update_jitter_seconds: 0-3600

   [...]